 Most people who have COVID-19 recover completely within a few weeks.
 This is not the same for everyone.
 Symptoms that are more likely to last beyond a few weeks include:

 It is hard for doctors to predict when symptoms will improve, since this is different for different people.
 Your recovery will depend on your age, your overall health, and how severe your COVID-19 symptoms are.
 Some symptoms, like fatigue, might continue even while others improve or go away.
 You should discuss ongoing or worsening symptoms with your doctor.

-If it has been more than three months since you recovered from COVID-19 you should get tested for COVID-19 if you have symptoms because your immunity may have decreased.
+If it has been more than one month since you recovered from COVID-19 you should get tested for COVID-19 if you have symptoms because your immunity may have decreased.
 Unfortunately, people can become unwell with COVID-19 more than once.
 Call your GP about your symptoms – they may order other tests to check for other illnesses.